neurosnap/erock.io/content/blog/scaling-js-codebase-multiple-platforms/index.md

 ### Every feature is an npm package

-This was a recent development that has been extremely successful.
-I leveraged [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/) to manage dependencies between features.
+This was a recent development that has been successful for us.
+We leveraged [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/) to manage dependencies between features.
 By developing each feature as a package, it allowed us to think of each feature as its own individual unit.
 It